 What camera do you use the majority of the time?

 Do I shoot with two different cameras, primarily for my fashion work I use a Phase One medium format digital camera with different digital backs depending on what the client needs?
 The detail captured by a large sensor allows images to be printed in huge sizes for billboards and banners on buildings, incredible stuff!
-My other camera is a Canon 1Ds Mark 3 which is a super fast full frame 35mm, a little easier to handle than the Phase One and would shoot PR and fashion events on the Canon!
+My other camera is a Canon 1Ds Mark 3 which is a super-fast full-frame 35mm, a little easier to handle than Phase One and would shoot PR and fashion events on the Canon!
 My answer would be Phase One

 You mostly focus on fashion photography.
-Once you’ve mastered this, is there any other types of photography you’re looking to move into?
+Once you’ve mastered this, are there any other types of photography you’re looking to move into?